1andDone/blackjack/README.md

 ![Sarah Spotter Figure 1](/documentation/sarah_spotter_fig1.png?raw=true)
 ![Benny Big Money Figure 1](/documentation/benny_big_money_fig1.png?raw=true)

-The two plots above show the net winnings per shoe for each hand played at a given Hi-Lo count.
+The two plots above are only created for players that are counting cards and show the net winnings per shoe for each hand played at a given true or running count.

 ![Sarah Spotter Figure 2](/documentation/sarah_spotter_fig2.png?raw=true)
 ![Benny Big Money Figure 2](/documentation/benny_big_money_fig2.png?raw=true)

-The two plots above show the net cumulative net winnings per shoe for each hand played at a given Hi-Lo count.
+The two plots above are only created for players that are counting cards and show the net cumulative net winnings per shoe for each hand played at a given true or running count.

 ![Sarah Spotter Figure 3](/documentation/sarah_spotter_fig3.png?raw=true)
 ![Joe Average Figure 3](/documentation/joe_average_fig3.png?raw=true)